UltimateForce21/HeadSoccer_ECE243Final/README.md

 b) Create Jump Logic (done)

-c) need to create gravity
+c) need to create gravity (done)

 Ball Collision Logic
-1. Just Set the structs as globals and check as needed
+1. Just Set the structs as globals and check as needed (done)
-2. Store the sizes of the images in structs
+2. Store the sizes of the images in structs (stored as the macro definitions search "Declarations" in file)
 3.

 d) Character Kick